yuvraj-singh-codes/personalized-recipe-generator/README.md

 - Build the application
 bash
 npm run build
-- Deploy the `build` folder to your preferred hosting service (e.g., Heroku, Vercel).
+- Deploy the `build` folder to your preferred hosting service.

 ## Contributing
 We welcome contributions!
 Please follow these steps to contribute: